hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 (This is like the claim that some things are untranslatable.)
 The weak version replaces "determines" with "influences".

 I think the weak version is uncontroversially true, so for the rest of this post, we will focus on the strong form, and incommensurability in particular.
+An immediate objection is that a gnat is simply not neurally equipped to understand human experience, so of course our experience is incommensurable to it.
+But what about the other way round?
+Can we "simulate" life as a gnat, which is evidently much lower on the cognitive ladder?
+More generally, can *any creature simulate any other creature*?
+This leads to a sharp version of strong cognitive relativism: two organisms will have incommensurable experiences unless they have the same sort of brain.

 #### The inner life of bats